USS Fitzgerald Fire Drill

-U.S. Navy Sailors participate in a fire drill aboard Arleigh Burke-class guided-missile destroyer USS Fitzgerald (DDG 62) in the Philippine Sea, April 25, 2026.
+U.S. Navy Gas Turbine System Technician (Mechanical) 3rd Class Nathan Phelps, left, from Missouri, and Damage Controlman Fireman Nathan Jones from Tennessee, participate in a fire drill aboard Arleigh Burke-class guided-missile destroyer USS Fitzgerald (DDG 62) in the South China Sea, April 28, 2026.
 Fitzgerald is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
 U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Angelo Gonzalez)

 |Date Taken: